shoma07/yamlm/README.md

 It must be recognized as a single document when the files are combined.

+## Features

+- Output destination can be specified as an option.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.